 The adoption of electric vehicles is accelerating rapidly as concerns about climate change, air pollution, and gasoline prices grow.
 As automakers continue introducing new EV models with increased range and competitive pricing, more drivers are switching to electric.
 However, one important consideration for potential EV buyers is understanding how to charge an electric vehicle and the different business charging options available.

-Charging an EV may seem intimidating at first since it’s quite different from gasoline vehicles or petrol hybrid electric vehicles that can be easily “filled up” at any gas station.
+Charging an EV may seem intimidating initially since it’s quite different from gasoline vehicles or petrol hybrid electric vehicles that can be easily “filled up” at any gas station.
 But analogous to the various fuel pumps for gas-powered cars, there are different “pumps” or charger types for electric vehicles—each with their own AC power levels and charging speeds.
 Knowing your options will allow you to choose the right charger setup for your driving habits and needs.

-In this guide, we will explain the three primary types of electric vehicle chargers: Level 1, Level 2, and DC Fast chargers.
+This guide will explain the three primary types of electric vehicle chargers: Level 1, Level 2, and DC Fast chargers.
 We’ll outline the power levels, charging rates, installation requirements, and common use cases for each.

 So, whether you have already taken the EV plunge or are still considering making the switch, read on to learn about your charging choices and how to choose the optimal setup.
 An educated choice of charger will ensure you can take full advantage of the benefits of driving electric.